ionic-team/capacitor/site/docs-md/guides/ionic-framework-app.md

-# Using Capacitor in an Ionic Angular 4 App
+# Using Capacitor in an Ionic Framework App

+**Web Framework**: Ionic 4 + Angular
-Platforms: Web, iOS, Android
+**Platforms**: Web, iOS, Android

 Capacitor makes it easy to build web apps that run natively on iOS, Android, desktop, and the web.
-In this guide, we'll add Camera functionality to an Ionic Angular 4 app that works on the web, iOS, and Android.
+In this guide, we'll add Camera functionality to an Ionic Angular app that works on the web, iOS, and Android.
 Ready to capture photos using just one JavaScript method call?
 Let's get started.

 ## Required Dependencies
 Building and deploying iOS and Android apps require additional dependencies, including an iOS and Android device.
 Please [follow the instructions here](../getting-started/dependencies) before continuing.

-## Prepare an Ionic 4 App
+## Prepare an Ionic App
-If you have an existing Ionic 4 app, skip this section.
+If you have an existing Ionic app, skip this section.
 If not, let's create an Ionic app first.
 In a Terminal, install Ionic (this also updates to the latest version of Ionic):

 ```bash
 npm install -g ionic
 ```

-Next, create a new Ionic 4 app based on the "tabs" starter project:
+Next, create a new Ionic app based on the "tabs" starter project:

 ```bash
 ionic start capApp tabs